arangodb/docs/3.6/deployment-kubernetes-storage.md

 used by groups of servers using the `spec.<group>.storageClassName` setting.

-This is an example of a `Cluster` deployment that stores its agent & DB-Server data on `PersistentVolumes` that use the `my-local-ssd` `StorageClass`
+This is an example of a `Cluster` deployment that stores its Agent & DB-Server data on `PersistentVolumes` that use the `my-local-ssd` `StorageClass`

 ```yaml